 The Company's top executive management has an average of 25 years of experience in the dredging industry.
 The Company believes that management's experience provides it with a significant advantage over its competitors.
-The Company's executive management team currently holds approximately 5% of its outstanding common stock (approximately 3.4% assuming exercise of the Company's outstanding warrants).
+The Company's executive management team currently holds approximately 3% of its outstanding common stock.
 The Company's board of directors intends to adopt an equity incentive plan to further align the interests of its management team with those of its stockholders, subject to stockholder approval of such equity incentive plan at the Company's 2007 annual meeting.